 Victoria Harbor is situated between mainland Hong Kong (i.e., Kowloon Peninsula) and Hong Kong Island, which lies immediately south of Kowloon Peninsula.
 The waterway that separates Kowloon Peninsula and the nearby islands is called Victoria Channel.
 Named by the British in honor of Queen Victoria during the early period of the British rule of Hong Kong, Victoria Harbor is Hong Kong's main seaport.
-Its easy access as an extension of a peninsula that juts out into the South China Sea (other Chinese harbors lie farther inland - for example, at the end of an estuary, such as Hangzhou Harbor), combined with the great natural depth of the harbor and the channel, made Victoria Harbor a popular seaport for foreign shipping, which probably explains why the British were so keen on acquiring Hong Kong at the time, as part of the treaties that were signed with the government of the Qing (CE 1644-1911) Dynasty (the so-called Unequal Treaties) as a culmination of the First Opium War (1839-1842).
+Its easy access as an extension of a peninsula that juts out into the South China Sea (other Chinese harbors lie farther inland - for example, at the end of an estuary, such as Hangzhou Harbor), combined with the great natural depth of the harbor and the channel, made Victoria Harbor a popular seaport for foreign shipping, which probably explains why the British were so keen on acquiring Hong Kong at the time, as part of the treaties that were signed with the government of the Qing Dynasty (CE 1644-1911) as a culmination of the First Opium War (1839-1842).

 One of the first recreational activities in Victoria Harbor to be enjoyed by the British colonialists was water polo, introduced already in 1850.
 Water pole is still played in Victoria Harbor.
 Today, however, the harbor is more known for its shipping traffic, especially the gargantuan container ships (aka bulk carriers) such as the Emma Maersk (the world's largest), operated by the Danish-owned A. P. Moller-Maersk Group, or the Colombo Express, operated by the German-owned Hapag-Lloyd Container Line, perhaps the second-largest bulk carrier currently sailing the oceans.